What do the different levels on the “Allergy Scale” mean?

 With all of the puppies for sale across the country, why should you buy your new family member from Your New Puppy?

-And while there are plenty of show quality dogs that are also good family pets, show dogs are bred for a specific conformation, we breed specifically for temperament.
+And while there are plenty of show quality dogs that are also good family pets, show dogs are produced for a specific conformation, we produce specifically for temperament.
 We spend time with all our puppies from an early age.
 Puppies are very responsive to sounds and touch.
 We typically let mom do her momma thing for the first 4 weeks, then we start to introduce the puppies to being held, talked to, noise of a radio, etc. We would rather their first weeks be spent in quiet time with their mothers so they get plenty of nurturing, warmth and nutrition.

 After they are weaned from their mother we have an observation period, this is unique to Your New Puppy.
 This time period is 1 week long and is done here at the house in their own special building.
 During this time I will split the litters into cages of 2 or 3 to a cage and work directly with each and every pup.
 I am getting to know and developing their social personalities and also keeping a close watch on their health.
 We monitor their food and water consumption and also monitor their stools for any signs of unhealthiness.